tlachut/Flutter-Dart-Projects/005_expense_tracker_app/README.md

 - Locking the Device Orientiation.
 - Updating the UI based on the Available Space.
 - Handling to Screen Overlays like the Soft Keyboard.
+- Understanding "Safe Areas"
+- Using the LayoutBuilder Widget.
+- Building Adaptive Widgets.
+- Learned during the implementation of my own new feature—editing existing expenses:
+  - Use the `GestureDetector` widget to add a click action for a specific widget.
+  - Use the `late` keyword to initialize a variable only when it is first used.
+  - Using Closure in callback.